cielavenir/7bgzf/readme.md

 - on-the-fly conversion of compressed files

 I have not mentioned explicitly in the paper, but that conversion means [PetaGene](https://www.petagene.com/).
 They say they provide virtual filesystem via LD_PRELOAD.
+But I was not able to get evaluation copy - they say no personal evaluation.